akshitgaur2005/Linear-Regression-By-Hand/README.md

 :smiley: Though in all seriousness, this is very very unoptimised and I may return to it some other day to try my hand at optimisation but I neither have the energy nor the technical know-how to take an attempt at this.

-This model achieves a score of 0.66931 in House Price Prediction dataset which would give it nearly 4500 global rank (not too bad for a simple linear model, I would know the rank exactly had I not already achieved the high score of 0.14935 with rank 2527 global :coolguy:).
+This model achieves a score of 0.66931 in House Price Prediction dataset which would give it nearly 4500 global rank (not too bad for a simple linear model, I would know the rank exactly had I not already achieved the high score of 0.14935 with rank 2527 global :sunglasses:).